-Non-Resident and Military Car Registration
+Non-Resident and Military Car Registration in Mississippi

 Military personnel/residents assigned within the state

-MS does not have an exemption in terms of vehicle registration for most military members who reside within the state.
+Mississippi does not have an exemption in terms of vehicle registration for most military members who reside within the state.

 Veterans with disabilities are an exception.
 Mississippi waives taxes on plates for disabled veterans.
 To be eligible for this exception, you need to: